trivago/gollum/docs/src/plugins/router.rst

 The stream names can be referred to by cleartext names.
 This stream names are free to choose but there are several reserved names for internal or special purpose:

 :_GOLLUM_:     is used for internal log messages
-:_DROPPED_:    is used for messages that could not be sent, e.g. because of a channel timeout :\*:           is a placeholder for "all routers but the internal routers".
+:\*:           is a placeholder for "all routers but the internal routers".
 In some cases "*" means "all routers" without exceptions.
 This is denoted in the corresponding documentations whenever this is the case.